Vedant-Mhatre/vedant-mhatre.github.io/content/books.md

 author: "Vedant Mhatre"
 ---

-I like to read books in my free time here are some of them that I recommend.
+I enjoy reading books in my free time, and here are a few I recommend.

 - <a href="https://www.amazon.in/Zero-One-Start-Build-Future/dp/0753555190/" target="_blank" rel="noopener noreferrer">Zero to One</a>
 - <a href="https://www.amazon.in/Hard-Thing-about-Building-Business/dp/0062273205/" target="_blank" rel="noopener noreferrer">The Hard Thing about Hard Things</a>